landelare/ue5coro/Docs/Cancellation.md

 TCoroutine\<T\>'s result will be set to a default-constructed T() (if T≠`void`).

 Cancellation is thread safe.
-Async coroutines clean up on the thread that would've resumed them next.
+Async coroutines clean up either on the thread that canceled them or the one on which they would've continued running.
 Latent coroutines always clean up on the game thread **when canceled**.

 > [!NOTE]